org-tigris-jsapar/jsapar/docs/basics_schema.md

 ### Quoted values
 The problem with delimited (CSV) data is that the value of a specific cell may also contain the delimiter character or even the line separator.
 In order to handle this scenario the JSaPar library is capable of handling quoted cells.
-It does not fully comply to the CSV standard [RFC-4180](https://tools.ietf.org/html/rfc4180) but we will get back to that in a moment.

 You activate support for quoted values on a line type by specifying a quote character with the `quotechar` attribute:
 ```xml